 All they want is a good life for their children.

 These are the stories I heard on a Feb.
-1-5 immersion trip to the border to the border between El Paso, Texas, Las Cruces, New Mexico, and
+1-5 immersion trip to the border between El Paso, Texas, Las Cruces, New Mexico, and

 Ciudad Juarez, Mexico.